ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/domestic_violence_prompts.md

 * Have you ever sought legal advice about the respondent’s behaviour?

-CA
+###Child abuse

-• Have you been concerned about child’s wellbeing when having contact with the other side
+* Have you been concerned about child’s wellbeing when having contact with this person?

-• Has the child ever expressed a real discomfort about seeing the other side
+• Has the child ever expressed a real discomfort about seeing this person?

-• Has the child ever made any allegations
+* Has the child ever made any allegations?

-• Have you ever discussed concerns about your child’s well being with professionals
+* Have you ever discussed concerns about your child’s wellbeing with professionals?

-• Has the school/nursery/GP ever raised concern about the child’s behaviour
+* Has the school/nursery/GP ever raised concern about the child’s behaviour?

-• Have you ever sought legal advice about your child’s behaviour
+* Have you ever sought legal advice about your child’s behaviour?